"So, You Don't Want to Go to Church Anymore" - legitimate or illegitimate to leave the church altogether?

 I call it the "DO NOTHING" doctrine."

 What he says about God's "pattern" is 100% true.
 There is no "Church-less" Christianity in the New Testament.
+Nor has there ever been such a thing in all of Church history until very recently.
 Believers are always connected to churches, churches that gathered together regularly and who had leaders.
 This was/is God's pattern for us to grow and be effective in God's Kingdom.

 But what the "Out of Church" Christian doesn't see/realize is that this church is feeding the homeless weekly, preaching a Gospel of radical repentance and prays for and evangelizes the lost.